code-with-amitk/Code-examples/Testing/Test-Framework/Python/pytest/README.md

 - _4._ Easier to Manage State and Dependencies
 - _5._ Easy to Filter Tests
 - _6._ Allows Test Parametrization
 - _7._ Has a Plugin-Based Architecture
+<a name=at></a>
+#### pytest as Automation testing tool
+- **Automation Testing?**
+  - Automation testing requires minimal tester intervention, because Automation testing uses software tools to execute test cases.
+  - It is faster & more accurate than manual testing as human errors are zeroed.
+- **Pytest with Selenium**
+  - open-source tool for automating web browsers

 ### Run test with pytest in vscode
 <a name=otest></a>